The Bankrate promise

 You don’t have to get approved for your own card

 Becoming an authorized user also lets you avoid having to apply for a card on your own, which is a major benefit if you currently have bad credit or no credit history at all.
-As a result, you can often get an authorized user card with better rewards or benefits than you could get otherwise.

 Boost the family rewards account

-Two people using a credit card generally means higher balances, which means rewards tend to accumulate faster.
+Two people using a credit card generally means higher balances, which means rewards tend to accumulate more quickly.
 If half of your household’s purchases are usually made with debit, combining forces with one rewards card will boost rewards earnings big time.
 This strategy can help couples earn rewards they can use together, such as cash back to offset a large purchase or travel points for a vacation.
 Here are some of the best credit cards for couples.